 Interface for Cards or Tiles

 The card style enables you to build a separate room for each item, with each card’s background being unique.
-This allows the consumer to treat each card as a separate object that can be treated and handled independently of the next card.
+This allows the consumer to treat each card as a particular object that can be treated and handled independently of the next card.

 Interface for Galleries